 I know what some of you are thinking – that I’m completely insane for saying that white rice is better for you than brown rice.
 But it’s true!!
 According to The Perfect Health Diet by Dr. Paul Jaminet and his wife, long grain white rice is the only grain you should eat.
 Brown rice contains the intact grain husk where most of the toxins reside.
 It may contain the nutrients, but they are not worth the harmful effects of the toxins (phytates and lectins).
 Remove the husk, and you have yummy starchy brain fuel.
 This should serve as rice’s purpose.
 According to the China Study, rice has a -58 percent correlation with mortality.
 This is incredibly low.
 Being the least toxic grain, white rice is very safe to eat.
 I never liked brown rice anyhow.

 Grains like quinoa, buckwheat, amaranth and millet are considered pseudograins, meaning they are not really grains.
 (3) Actually, the are seeds and don’t share some of the inherent problems that plague cereal grains.
 They are fine for many and may be consumed with abandon.
+However, I tend to avoid millet because it is one of the most goitrogenic foods, meaning it can interfere with thyroid function.
 Quinoa is a strange one.
 I’ve read that it’s a seed, a vegetable, a fruit, etc. Basically, no one seems to know what the hell it is.
 Just eat it.

 Oh yeah, before I forget.
 All the poor cows and chickens are force-fed grains.
 That means your meat is full of grains and their toxins.
 One must be wary of these hidden grains.
 Most of the meat you buy at the grocery store or at restaurants, even if organic, was fed grains.
 This is especially problematic if you are sensitive to grains, as this meat will cause health issues for you like you were eating the grains themselves.
 I know this first-hand, if only because when I feed my stupid dog grain fed meat, she breaks out itching ferociously for two weeks and tears out all her fluff.
 She is very intolerant of grains.
 Poor doggy.
 Grass fed meat is the only choice for those looking to avoid grains.